treyg/hoarder-random-bookmark/README.md

-# Hoarder Random Bookmark
+# Karakeep Random Bookmark

-This application sends random bookmarks from your Hoarder account to your email, Discord, Mattermost, or RSS feed at scheduled intervals.
+This application sends random bookmarks from your Karakeep (formerly Hoarder) account to your email, Discord, Mattermost, or RSS feed at scheduled intervals.
 This is a way to remember and discover all the bookmarks you've saved.
 Send from a specific list or all bookmarks, daily, weekly, or monthly.

 ## Features